olijzenga/ARJACLM/experiments/defects4j-apr/README.md

 ## prepare_d4j_bugs.py

+Additionally requires `svn` and `sloccount` to be available on the PATH.

 Prepares one or more Defects4J bugs for benchmarking by performing fault localization, and adding the `bug.json` file used by ARJACLM.
 This script has grown quite complex over time due the problems I encountered with localization and APR for Defects4J bugs.
 For this reason the script is not guaranteed to work on your system.
 It might provide a reference for dealing with Defects4J nevertheless.
 The script